stephen-cohen/qqual/README.md

 There is minimal error checking, and it may fail or produce unexpected results.
 If it fails, post an issue with as many details as possible and I can help you troubleshoot.

+# citing
+Just cite this repo.
+You can use text such as:

+> Assembly quality was assessed with qqual (available at: https://github.com/stephen-cohen/qqual).

 # license
 MIT License